 This Waikato build brought together three contractual parties; Calder Stewart, Fletcher Easysteel (a previous client), and investor Gallagher Property.

-The Gallagher name is well known in Waikato and is one of the largest family owned companies in the region.
-Getting its start in farming equipment and fencing, they have since grown into the Gallagher Group, having diversified across multiple business units with additional branches in America and Europe.
-Our role overlapped with Gallagher’s property investment team, acting as the go-between for themselves and Fletcher.
+The Gallagher name is well known in Waikato, as one of the largest family-owned companies in the region.
+Starting in farming equipment and fencing, they’ve since grown into the Gallagher Group, diversifying across multiple business units, with branches in America and Europe.
+Our role overlapped with Gallagher Property’s investment team, as the go-between for themselves and Fletcher.

-The build itself took place on a parcel of land that was well researched from a “road and rail” perspective and was an ideal candidate for a lease agreement with Fletcher.
-But early talks between Gallagher and Fletcher had met difficulties in coming to common and mutual agreements on terms and conditions.
-It was then that Calder Stewart’s Alan Stewart entered the picture, assisting our Waikato team in delivering a design and build solution that all parties could agree on.
-The contract would insist the use of Fletcher reinforcing, steel and cladding within the project along with meeting the quality engineering requirements of Gallagher Property.
+The build took place on a parcel of land we’d researched well, from a “road and rail” perspective, proving an ideal candidate for a lease agreement with Fletcher.
+Early talks between Gallagher and Fletcher had however met with difficulties when coming together for a mutual terms and conditions agreement.
+It was then that our own Alan Stewart entered the picture, assisting our Waikato team in delivering a Design Build solution that all parties could agree on.
+The contract would insist on the use of Fletcher reinforcing, steel and cladding, and quality engineering requirements from Gallagher Property.

-Our task was to meet and exceed these standards along with delivering a cost-effective solution that met a target budget and lease terms that both Fletcher and Gallagher could agree on.
-Value engineering was required with key trades to achieve budgets; valuable relationships were made between us and these key trades.
-Every one of their shop drawings was subjected to our design review in order to eliminate surprises in the field and streamline the build.
+Our task was to meet and exceed all standards, delivering a cost-effective solution on budget, and within lease terms that both Fletcher and Gallagher could agree on.
+Value engineering was required for key trades to achieve budgets, and valuable relationships were made between us and these key trades.
+Every one of their shop drawings was subjected to our design review, in order to streamline the build and eliminate surprises in the field.

-At the end of the day, all parties are pleased with the project’s outcome, with us solidifying our ongoing business relationship with Fletcher and striking up a new and promising one with the Gallagher Group.
+All parties were pleased with the project’s outcome.
+We managed to solidify our ongoing business relationship with Fletcher, as well as strike up a new and promising one with the Gallagher Group.